Glenn's Pens

 Stipula Etruria

-Stipula, is based in Florence, Italy, and I have had the pleasure of visiting the company and touring their workshop.
+The Stipula, a fountain pen company is based in Florence, Italy.
+Later I had the pleasure of visiting the company and touring their workshop.

 It was in September 2001 that I purchased my first Stipula fountain pen, the Etruria at Novelli Pens in Rome.
-Marco Parascenzo helped me view the various models and after trying a number of pens, my choice was the elegant Etruria.
+Marco Parascenzo helped me view the various models and after trying a number of pens, my choice was the elegant Etruria in amber celluloid..

 Made from Stipula's cellulose acetate.
 Each pen is hand-turned from a solid rod of celluloid.
-The oval shape of the pen creates a soft appearance.
+The oval shape of the pen creates a soft appearance and feel in the hand.
 The pen is very comfortable pen to hold.
 The body is a rich amber-brown tone and the light catches silver, gold and red undertones.
-The pen is considered a large but sits in my hand with ease.
-The gold cap band reminds me of my times in Tuscany as there is a Florentine-look to the gold cap band and the workmanship of the clip.
+The pen at the time was considered large, however, since that time Stipula has issued an even larger Etruria model, the Magnifica.
+The regular Etruria sits very well in my hand and an ease to write with.
+The sterling silver with gold cap band reminds me of my times in Tuscany as there is a Florentine-look to the gold cap band and the workmanship of the clip.

-The pen is piston-filled and holds a reasonable amount of ink.
+The pen is piston-filled and holds a good amount of ink.
 I can go almost over an hour in a meeting with solid non-stop writing before I need to fill my pen.
-There are a a variety of nib styles and I was able to select an 18 kt gold 1.3 oblique nib.
+There are a a variety of nib styles and I was able to select an 18 kt gold 1.1 stub nib.
 Writing with this nib is a real treat for me.

-The clip of the pen is a single flat piece of gold-plated metal.
-It has the Stipula design at the end of the clip - wheat grass, one of the iconic images of the company.
+The clip of the pen is a single flat piece of sterling silver, gold-plated.
+It has the Stipula design of wheat grass at the end of the clip - one of the iconic images of the company.

 This quote from Renzo Salvadori, the President of Stipula, shows the company's passion to its country: